What Is the Difference Between Empathy and Compassion?

 Next Element’s Compassion Cycle shows how the pieces fit together.

-The first compassion skill is Openness, and involves creating a safe emotional connection with another person – the heart.
-Empathy is one of three strategies for practicing openness.
+The first Compassion Skill is Openness, and involves creating a safe emotional connection with another person – the heart.
+Empathy is just one of three strategies for practicing openness.
+Other strategies include validating another person’s feelings and disclosing your own feelings.

-Resourcefulness is head-work, and involves problem solving for how best to help.
-There are three strategies for being resourceful.
+Resourcefulness is headwork and involves problem-solving for how best to help.
+We teach three strategies for being resourceful, all focused on affirming the capability of both parties.

 Persistence is where the action takes place.
 This is where we follow through on the actions of compassion.
-Persistence also includes three strategies.
+Persistence also includes three strategies, each plays a role in reinforcing mutual responsibility.

 Compassion fatigue is a misnomer.
 Empathy fatigue is more accurate.
-Did you know that one of the best interventions for physician burnout is leaning in to the patient experience with compassion?
-Instead of being a drain, compassion actually builds physician resilience and resistance to burnout, while also influencing a host of positive patient outcomes.
+Dr. Trzeciak also explained that one of the best interventions for physician burnout is leaning into the patient experience with compassion.
+Instead of being a drain, compassion builds physician resilience and resistance to burnout, while also influencing a host of positive patient outcomes.

 Book Your Next Keynote Speaker